-Nothing ruins a perfectly good runner like plantar fasciitis, the dreaded snake bite of the heel and arch of the foot; in essence, nasty foot pain that prevents us from running.
+Nothing ruins a perfectly good runner like plantar fasciitis, the dreaded snake bite of the heel and arch of the foot.
+In essence, its nasty foot pain–particularly heel pain–that prevents us from running.
 Once it sets in, is one of the most menacing and stubborn conditions.

 Plantar Fasciitis, Defined